James-Miele-Uconn/QKD-STN-Sim/README.md

 (The above uses TNs, simulates 100,000,000 seconds, uses N of 10^7, Q of 0.02, px of 0.2, and quantum time, classic time, and round time of 10 sec) <br />
 (Use "python Main.py --stn" to use the same values but with STNs) <br />

+To use the simple simulator, use "python Main.py --simple" <br />

 Arguments: <br />
 -h, --help <br />
 &emsp; Show help options. <br />